vivek-vilvaraj/libcxlmi_old/README.md

 Linking
 =======

-Programs making use of this library must include `libcxlmi.h` and link with `-lcxlmi`.
+Programs making use of this library must include the `libcxlmi.h` header file and link with `-lcxlmi`.

 References
 ==========
+- This library has been influenced by cxl-fmapi-tests, libnvme and libcxl (ndctl).
 - CXL 3.1 Specification.
 - CXL Type3 Device Component Command Interface over MCTP Binding Specification (DSP0281).
 - CXL Fabric Manager API over MCTP Binding Specification (DSP0324).